chrdevmar/perpetual-pools-v2-skew-balancer/README.md

-# Perpetual Pools v2 Keeper Bot
+# Perpetual Pools v2 Skew Balancer Bot

 Typescript implementation of a sample bot built on top of Tracer Perpetual Pools V2.